 Danger, Intrigue, Romance & Music in Castro's Cuba

-Alec McCaul is a sinister security operative living in Havana, hired by the CIA to do a threat profile on the faltering Cuban regime.
+Mike McCaul is a sinister security operative living in Havana, hired by the CIA to do a threat profile on the faltering Cuban regime.
 He connects with his mission partner, Lucien Ruel, a deadly commando with ulterior motives.
 Then he runs into his lost flame Kate Adams, now a reporter with CNN.
 Together, with an heroic Cuban chopper pilot, a street kid and the head of Havana's mafia, McCaul and Kate dodge Cuba's security apparatus and find a rebel camp in the mountains.
 When a Miami Herald reporter is killed by the Cuban secret police, the White House is in a panic.
-Over the course of a week Alec and Kate take on the Castro regime, Islamic terrorists, the CIA and barely manage to survive the treacherous outcome.
+Then word leaks out that Fidel has died...

 * * * * * CUBA LIBRE